Vote for Kai Call - Toiora Whakapūmau Kai

 4. Invest in Health, Not Just Healthcare - he kai he rongoā, he rongoā he kai

-Teach and resource mahinga kai practices - food growing, harvesting, protection , hunting, gathering, cooking, and nutrition - from early childhood to high school, as determined by each place
+Teach and resource mahinga kai practices - food growing, harvesting, hunting, gathering, cooking, preserving, sharing and nutrition - from early childhood to secondary school, as determined by each place.

 Recognise that producers are addressing preventative health issues through access to fresh fruit and vegetables.

-Protect and expand a healthy school lunch programme that upholds the health and wellbeing of all tamariki and that local communities are resourced to provide
+Protect and expand a nourishing school lunch programme that upholds the mana, health and wellbeing of all tamariki and that works with local community.

-Create healthy food environments - less fast food and more good food where people live
+Create healthy food environments - less fast food and more good food where people live, learn, work and gather.

-Recognise and protect the ability for tangata whenua to feed themselves and manuhiri from their own whenua and moana as protected under Te Tiriti O Waitangi
+Recognise and protect the right of tangata whenua to feed themselves and manuhiri from their own whenua and moana as protected under Te Tiriti O Waitangi.

 Ensure everyone has a liveable income and can afford healthy food, starting with increasing MSD hardship grant rates for food and adjusting annually.

-Ensure adequate, multi-year funding through MSD's Food Secure Communities programme for the community food sector to support whānau with sufficient food.
+Provide adequate, multi-year funding through MSD's Food Secure Communities programme for the community food sector to support whānau with sufficient kai/food.

 Expand the Community Food Initiatives Fund to support food security projects.

-Continue to invest in initiatives that strengthen long-term food security through partnering with rūnanga, hapū, iwi, marae, whānau, and communities.
+Continue to invest in initiatives that strengthen long-term food security through genuine partnership with rūnanga, hapū, iwi, marae, whānau, and communities.

-Encourage long term local food security plans as part of council long term plans, with iwi partners.
+Embed local food security plans as part of council long term plans, with iwi partners and local communities.

-Read more about the Background of the Whakataurangi/Pledge here.
+Read more about the Background of the Toiora Whakapūmau Kai here.